johnnolan/encounter-stats/README.md

 ## Supported Modules

+Key points when using in conjunction with this module

 - MIDI-QOL
     - You must use targeting in order for this module to record your stats correctly
 - Ready Set Roll for D&D5e
     - Does not track targeted enemies so saves and damage across multiple targets is not currently supported
+    - Attack rolls do not count towards dice sprees

 ## Current features are